kishan-kumar-sahu/lld-practice-platform/README.md

 If MongoDB is not running, the backend automatically uses in-memory storage.
 Restarting the server clears demo submissions.

 ## Optional AI

-Put `OPENAI_API_KEY` in `server/.env`.
-The AI is used only for qualitative design feedback.
-Objective validation remains deterministic.
+ `GROQ_API_KEY` in `server/.env`.
+The AI (via Groq) is used only for qualitative LLD design feedback, such as responsibilities, abstraction, coupling, cohesion, and extensibility.
+Objective validation remains deterministic, so the platform does not depend entirely on the AI evaluator.

 ## MVP decisions
 - Structured submission instead of a complex UML editor to keep the 2-day scope focused.